threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_container.md

 Fields `endpoint` wants uri like: `redis://host:port/channel` You can read them via redis using `SUBSCRIBE container-stats` for example.

-Since this uses `PUB/SUB` method, redis doesn't keep any logs, if there is no subscribers attached, when statistics are pushed, they are discarded.
+Since this uses `PUB/SUB` method, redis doesn't keep any logs.
+If there are no subscribers attached when statistics are pushed, they are discarded.

-You need to get a subscribers attached to fetch statistics.
+You need to get a subscriber attached to fetch statistics.

 ### Values

-- `timestamp`: unix timestamp when stats were generated
+- `timestamp`: Unix timestamp when stats were generated.
-- `memory_usage`: effective memory usage in in bytes
+- `memory_usage`: Effective memory usage in in bytes.
-- `memory_limit`: maximum memory you can use, in bytes
+- `memory_limit`: Maximum memory you can use, in bytes.
-- `memory_cache`: cache usage (like when using `free` command) in bytes
+- `memory_cache`: Cache usage (like when using `free` command) in bytes.
-- `cpu_usage`: cpu time elapsed, in 10 microseconds
+- `cpu_usage`: CPU time elapsed, in 10 microseconds.
-- `pids_current`: amount of pids running
+- `pids_current`: Amount of pids running.

 Note: timestamp is in second (for now), which will be updated later to increase precision.

-In order to compute CPU usage in percentage, you need to substrace two statistics points and divide difference by `10000000`:
+In order to compute CPU usage in percentage, you need to substract two statistics points and divide difference by `10000000`:
 ```
 (usage - prev.usage) / ((timestamp - prev.timestamp) / 10000000)